-Matthew 23:1.
-Then Jesus spoke to the multitudes.
-This warning was highly useful, that, amidst contentions and the noise of combats, amidst the trouble and confusion of public affairs, amidst the destruction of proper and lawful order, the authority of the word of God might remain entire.
-The design of Christ was, that the people might not, in consequence of being offended at the vices of the scribes,84 throw away reverence for the Law.
+vas highly useful, that, amidst contentions and the noise of combats, amidst the trouble and confusion of public affairs, amidst the destruction of proper and lawful order, the authority of the word of God might remain entire.
+The design of Christ was, that the people might not, in consequence of being offended at the vices of the scribes, f84 throw away reverence for the Law.
 For we know how prone the minds of men are to entertain dislike of the Law; and more especially when the life of their pastors is dissolute, and does not correspond to their words, almost all grow wanton through their example, as if they had received permission to sin with impunity.
 The same thing happens-and something worse -when contentions arise; for the greater part of men, having thrown off the yoke, give utterance to their wicked desires, and break out into extreme contempt.